Magaiarsa/AcademicResources/README.md

 Welcome to the Undergrad mentoring wiki!
 My goal is to centralize resources to act as a good starting point for undergraduates (_et al._) to write their first scientific paper.
 There are also resources related to non-native English speakers (my case), online courses that I have enjoyed, and advice on life in the sciences that might be useful for those thinking of pursuing a Masters or a Ph.D.
 I hope it is useful =)

+You can start by reading [How to get the mentoring you want](https://rackham.umich.edu/wp-content/uploads/2018/11/mentoring.pdf)

 ### On manuscript writing and organization
 * [How to structure your manuscript](https://www.elsevier.com/connect/11-steps-to-structuring-a-science-paper-editors-will-take-seriously)
 * [Scientific writing made easy: a step-by-step guide to undergraduate writing in the biological sciences](https://esajournals.onlinelibrary.wiley.com/doi/epdf/10.1002/bes2.1258)